lindaprotocol/documentation-en/docs/releases/upgrade-instruction.md

 After preparing the new version of the executable file and backing up the original node data, follow these steps to replace the old files:

-1. Copy the new `FullNode.jar` obtained in [Step 1](#step1) to the java-tron working directory.
+1. Copy the new `FullNode.jar` obtained in [Step 1](#step1) to the java-linda working directory.
 2. Update the Configuration File (optional)
     - We recommend replacing your existing configuration file with the new version from the release.
 After replacing it, merge your previous custom settings (e.g., private key, keystore path) into the new file.
     - **Configuration Update Strategy**
         - **This step is optional**.
 You can decide whether to update the configuration file based on your specific needs.
 However, we highly recommend using the latest file to ensure full compatibility and access to new features.
         - If an update is required for a specific release, it will be explicitly stated in the release notes.
 Always review the release notes before upgrading.

 > **Note on the Database**: The existing database in the working directory can be used as-is.
-Alternatively, you may restore from a pre-built [database snapshot](https://tronprotocol.github.io/documentation-en/using_javatron/backup_restore).
+Alternatively, you may restore from a pre-built [database snapshot](https://lindaprotocol.github.io/documentation-en/using_javalinda/backup_restore).

 <a id="step5"></a>
 ### Step 5: Start the Node